demgenman/weightlifting/wle.md

 The margin of a data point is the proportion of votes for the correct class minus the maximum proportion of votes for the other classes.
 If the margin is positive it means the data point is correctly classified.
 One means perfect classification, zero means that the model does not clearly classify, whereas minus one would mean a fully imperfect classification.

-The histogram shows that forthe vast majority of data points are perfectly classified.
+The histogram shows that the vast majority of data points are perfectly classified.

 ```r